onekidneyy/KidneyyFlipper/README.md

 * Skeleton App

-Skeleton folder holds a base setup to create apps from the flipper that has three menus a Config, Play, and About.
+Skeleton folder holds a base setup to create apps for the Flipper Zero that has three menus a Config, Play, and About.

 ## Overview Of The Scripts